RapidDTC/tracking-emails/readme.txt

 = Save tracking numbers =
 Save tracking numbers in your cockpit to easily manage them

+= Tracking details in the admin panel =
+You can get tracking information into dashboard for some carriers

 = Customer information =
 Customer sees his package number and tracking link in his order details